 Between August and November, consultations with Provincial Ministries, the Ktunaxa Nation Council, public and private interests occurred and OCP drafting commenced.
 An online survey was made available and a second newsletter was mailed in January 2020.
-A community meeting was held in August.
-The meeting provided an overview of survey results and the draft OCP.
+A third newsletter was mailed in August and community meetings were held over two days in September.
+The meetings provided an overview of survey results and the draft OCP, followed by a month long comment period and the formal bylaw adoption process.